sevleo/YoGato/README.md

 - [x] Add ability to change view of poses in the designer: by categories, by names
 - [x] Add ability to search for poses in the designer
-- [x] Add User Preferences section
 - [x] Allow user update & reset their password
-  - [ ] Allow to specify email
-  - [ ] Allow to specify username
+- [x] Allow to specify displayName
 - [x] Update catalog of poses to include left-side & right-side poses
-- [ ] Update sequence builder
 - [x] Add final sound to signal the end of the sequence
-  - [ ] Add "Meditation" pose
-  - [ ] Add "Free flow" pose
 - [x] Add a few seconds of time to prepare before the sequence begins
+- [x] Add "Save" feedback from the app, e.g. green Success message and red Error message

+Yogato 1.1 features:

 - [ ] Add Feedback page
+- [ ] Allow to specify recovery email
 - [ ] Change Google login to a pop-up instead of redirect
-- [x] Add "Save" feedback from the app, e.g. green Success message and red Error message

-Yogato 1.1 features:

 - [ ] Add ability to publish your flow to shared library
 - [ ] Add ability to explore the library
 - [ ] Add ability to rate flows created by other users